The Ultimate 510(k) Checklist

 Substantial Equivalence Comparison 🔗

 • Compare technology (similarities and differences).
-For technological differences, explain why these differences do not raise any new questions regarding safety and effectiveness.
+For any technological differences, explain why these differences do not raise any new questions regarding safety and effectiveness

 • Compare performance specifications, including any testing.
-Describe how testing supports SE determination.
+Describe how testing supports substantial equivalence determination

 Formatting Tip: We recommend comparisons be made in a table format.
-A good strategy is to look at your predicate’s 510(k) summary and use their comparison table as a guide for which features you should compare.
+A good strategy is to look at your predicate’s 510(k) summary and use their comparison table as a guide for which features you should compare to.

 • Device trade name